Una Marson: London, 1932–1936

 The racism and sexism she found in the UK "transformed both her life and her poetry": the voice in her poetry became more focused on the identity of black women in England.
 In this period, Marson not only continued to write about women's roles in society, but also put into the mix the issues faced by black people who lived in England.
-In July 1933, she wrote a poem called "Nigger" that would appear in the League of Coloured Peoples' journal, The Keys, on which she worked in an editorial capacity and became Editor for in 1935.
+In July 1933, she wrote a poem called "Nigger" that was published in the League of Coloured Peoples' journal, The Keys, on which she worked in an editorial capacity and became Editor for in 1935.

 Outside of her writing at that time, Marson was in the London branch of the International Alliance of Women, a global feminist organization.
 By 1935, she was involved with the International Alliance of Women based in Istanbul.